 A request you’d want to make sure you get right is your wedding recessional piano music, as this is the first piece of music you will hear as the newly announced married couple!

 Depends on the style of your event!
 It can be classical, pop, or a combination.
 All of the pieces listed above will work well as background music for a party.

 Where can I go for ideas if I’m not sure what music I want?

 The best ideas may come when browsing through our selection of pianists and listening to different pianists’ audio/video clips to get ideas of which styles you like most.
 To save you from typing, “pianist for hire near me” into your favourite search engine, you can even filter by location to find pianists that are local to you.

 Can the pianist play with a singer?

 Absolutely!
-A singer is the perfect addition to a piano, allowing you to have the full song experience.
-Some pianists can sing as well as play – we have a wonderful list of wedding singer pianists which would give you this option.
+A singer is a perfect addition to a piano, allowing you to have the full song experience.
+Don’t forget, some pianists can sing as well as play – we have a wonderful list of wedding singer pianists which would give you this option.

 How far in advance should I book?

 We advise booking as soon as possible, especially if you have special musical requests, but we handle last-minute bookings all the time at Encore and can easily find a pianist at short notice.

 How much is it to hire a pianist?